ibm-cloud-docs/openshift/openshift_vpc_lbaas.md

   </tr>
   <tr>
     <td>`service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnet`</td>
     <td>{{site.data.keyword.openshiftshort}} version 4.5 only: Annotation to specify one or more subnets that the VPC application load balancer service deploys to.
 If specified, this annotation takes precedence over the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotation.
 Note that you can specify a different subnet in the same VPC than the subnets that your cluster is attached to.
 In this case, even though the VPC application load balancer deploys to a different subnet in the same VPC, the VPC application load balancer can still route traffic to your worker nodes on the cluster subnets.
-To see subnets, run `ibmcloud oc subnets --provider vpc-gen2 --vpc-id <vpc> --zone <zone>`.</td>
+To see subnets in all resource groups, run `ibmcloud oc subnets --provider vpc-gen2 --vpc-id <vpc> --zone <zone>`.</td>
   </tr>
   <tr>
     <td>`service.kubernetes.io/ibm-load-balancer-cloud-provider-zone`</td>